pulzze/autoflow-documentation/docs/ids/action-system-log/tooltip.md

-This Action returns a log message based on the given input, and outputs the message according to the specified log 'level'.
+Prints a log to standard output